HenestrosaDev/ios-interview-questions/README.md

 	Identifying and resolving crashes is a crucial part of app development, and there are several steps that can be taken to accomplish this:

-	1. **Reproduce the crash**: The first step is to reproduce the crash.
-Try to determine what the user was doing when the crash occurred and replicate the conditions that led to the crash.
-This can be done by looking at crash logs, user feedback, or using a debugging tool like Xcode's Instruments.
-	2. **Analyze the crash logs**: Once we have reproduced the crash, analyze the crash logs from, for example, the Xcode Console or Firebase Crashlytics.
-Look for any patterns or commonalities between the crashes.
-Determine if the crashes are related to a specific device, iOS version, or action.
+	1. **Capture the crash**: We can get crash reports from Xcode Organizer and Firebase Crashlytics.
+The key info to gather is the stack trace, the exception type, thread and symbol name, device OS version, device model, app version, and the reproduction steps (if known).
+	2. **Analyze the stack trace**: Look at Thread 0 or the crashing thread and look for the details that pinpoint the part of the code that is crashing.
+Look for common patterns like force unwrap, array out-of-bounds, nil object access or retain cycles leading to `EXC_BAD_ACCESS`.
-	3. **Debug the code**: Use a debugger like Xcode's LLDB to debug the code and identify the root cause of the crash.
-Look for memory leaks, null pointer exceptions, and other common programming errors that can cause crashes.
-We can also use breakpoints, `assert()` and `precondition()` to make sure that the data handled at a particular point in the app at runtime is correct.
+	3. **Reproduce the crash locally**: Try to determine what the user was doing when the crash occurred and replicate the conditions that led to the crash.
+Use breakpoints, `print()` / `debugPrint()`, or `NSLog()` to trace state, and `assert()` and `precondition()` to make sure that the data handled at a particular point in the app at runtime is correct.
-	4. **Optimize the code**: Once we have identified the cause of the crash, optimize the code to prevent the crash from occurring in the future.
+	4. **Fix the root cause**: Once we have identified the cause of the crash, change the code to prevent the crash from occurring in the future.
 This may involve refactoring the code, optimizing algorithms, or reducing memory usage.
-	5. **Test the fix**: After making changes to the code, test the fix to ensure that the crash no longer occurs.
+	5. **Test the fix thoroughly**: After making changes to the code, test the fix to ensure that the crash no longer occurs.
 Use automated tests to verify the fix and perform manual testing to ensure that the app is functioning as expected.
+	6. **Monitor post-release**: Re-deploy the app with the fix and monitor crash frequency in Crashlytics (or similar).
 	</details>

 - 🟥 [How does Swift handle memory management?](https://www.hackingwithswift.com/interview-questions/how-does-swift-handle-memory-management)
 	<details>
 		<summary>Answer</summary>

-	Swift uses Automatic Reference Counting (ARC) for memory management.
+	Swift uses **Automatic Reference Counting (ARC)** for memory management.
 ARC automatically frees up memory that is no longer being used by keeping track of the number of references to each instance of an object.
 When the reference count of an object drops to zero, the object is deallocated.
+This is why structs and enums (value types) aren't involved—only classes use ARC.

 	ARC works by inserting code at compile-time that automatically manages the reference counting of objects.
-Swift tracks strong references, which keep an object alive as long as there is at least one strong reference to it, and weak and unowned references, which allow references to an object without keeping it alive.
+Swift tracks strong references, which keep an object alive as long as there is **at least one strong reference to it**, and `weak` and `unowned` references, which allow references to an object without keeping it alive.

 	Here's an example: